brave-experiments/frodo-pir/README.md

   make bench-all
 ```

-**Note**

-When running the benches, a warning might appear ``Warning: Unable to complete 10 samples in 100.0s.
+**Note**: When running the benches, a warning might appear ``Warning: Unable to complete 10 samples in 100.0s.
 You may wish to increase target time to 486.6s.``.
 If you want to silence the warning, you can change line 30 of `benches/bech.rs` file to 500 or more.
 Note that this will make the running of benches slower.

 ### Using Docker